-- B. Residential B (RES-B) Residential Low Density.
+B. Residential B (RES-B) Residential Low Density.
 Purpose: The purpose of this zone is to provide for single- and two-family residences, accessory dwelling units, residential accessory structures, and home occupations.
 Opportunities for townhomes and cottage housing developments that are appropriately scaled for the neighborhood are provided, subject to the specific standards of this title for these uses.
 Public and community uses could include schools, churches, and public utility services.
 This zoning district is generally appropriate for lands designated as Residential Low Density on the city's comprehensive plan future land use map.
-The following general standards shall apply to the Residential B zone: - 1.
-General Standards Table:
+The following general standards shall apply to the Residential B zone:

+1. General Standards Table for Residential B:

-Requirement Standard Minimum site area for newly created lots or parcels 8,000 square feet Minimum site area for one duplex 12,000 square feet Number of primary residential dwellings permitted per lot or parcel One single-family dwelling or one duplex meeting zoning standards, unless developed with approved cottage or townhome housing option.
+Requirement Standard Minimum site area for newly created lots or parcels 8,000 square feet Minimum site area for one duplex 12,000 square feet Number of primary residential dwellings permitted per lot or parcel One single-family dwelling or one duplex meeting zoning standards, unless developed with approved cottage or townhome housing option, consistent with the specific standards of Chapter 6 of this title.

-C. Residential AB (RES-AB) Residential Medium Density.
+- 2. Specific Standards.
+The Residential B zone: - a.
+Permits the keeping of up to twelve (12) chickens (hens only) and up to six (6) rabbits, regardless of acreage.
+The buildings or enclosures for housing such animals and housekeeping measures shall meet the sanitary standards of section 5-3A-6 of city code. - b.
+Prohibits the keeping of roosters and any other domestic livestock or poultry other than those listed in subsection 11-4-3 B 2a. - C. Residential AB (RES-AB) Residential Medium Density.
 Purpose: The purpose of this zone is to provide a variety of housing options, appropriately scaled for the neighborhoods, to include one- and two-family residences, accessory dwelling units, accessory residential structures, townhomes, smaller-scaled multi-family residences, cottage-style housing, and townhomes, subject to the specific standards of this title.
 Included in this district are opportunities for home occupations, schools, churches, parks, assisted living facilities, and public service utilities.
 This zoning district is generally appropriate for lands designated as Residential Medium Density or Neighborhood Transition on the city's comprehensive plan future land use map.
 Those areas designated on the adopted comprehensive plan as Neighborhood Transition have opportunities for certain commercial-like uses as specified in this title.
 The Neighborhood Transition also indicates an opportunity for future growth and rezoning of lands as the city grows and transitions toward more intense land uses.
 The following general standards shall apply to the Residential AB zone:

-1. General Standards Table:
+1. General Standards Table for Residential AB:

-Requirement Standard Minimum site area for newly created lots or parcels 8,000 square feet Minimum site area for one duplex 11,000 square feet Minimum site area for multi-family 8,000 square feet + 3,000 square feet of additional land for each additional dwelling unit, where additional units are authorized by the use table.
-(Example: Duplex = 11,000 square feet; tri-plex = 14,000 square feet of land) Number of primary residential dwellings permitted per lot or parcel One single-family dwelling or one duplex meeting zoning standards, unless developed with approved cottage, multifamily, or townhome housing option.
+Requirement Standard Minimum site area for newly created lots or parcels 8,000 square feet Minimum site area for one duplex 11,000 square feet Minimum site area for multi-family 8,000 square feet + 3,000 square feet of additional land for each additional dwelling unit, where additional units are authorized by the use table.(Example: Duplex = 11,000 square feet; tri-plex = 14,000 square feet of land) Number of primary residential dwellings permitted per lot or parcel One single-family dwelling or one duplex meeting zoning standards, unless developed with approved cottage, multifamily, or townhome housing options, consistent with the specific standards of Chapter 6 of this title.